pennhanlee/tp/docs/DeveloperGuide.md

 * `HistoryManager#redo()` — Restores the most recently undone state from its history.

 The undo and redo operations are exposed in the `Model` interface as `Model#undo()` and `Model#redo()` respectively.
-Whenever the user enters a one of the following commands:
+Whenever the user enters one of the following commands:
   * `add`
   * `delete`
   * `edit`